Vision GNN: An Image is Worth Graph of Nodes: Approach

 \paragraph{Isotropic architecture.} Isotropic architecture means the main body has features with equal size and shape throughout the network, such as ViT~\cite{vit} and ResMLP~\cite{resmlp}.
 We build three versions of isotropic ViG architecture with different models sizes, \ie, ViG-Ti, S and B. The number of nodes is set as $N=196$.
 To enlarge the receptive field gradually, the number of neighbor nodes $K$ increases from 9 to 18 linearly as the layer goes deep in these three models.
 The number of heads is set as $h=4$ by default.
 The details are listed in Table~\ref{tab:vig}.

 \paragraph{Pyramid architecture.} Pyramid architecture considers the multi-scale property of images by extracting features with gradually smaller spatial size as the layer goes deeper, such as ResNet~\cite{resnet} and PVT~\cite{pvt}.
 Empirical evidences show that pyramid architecture is effective for visual tasks~\cite{pvt}.
 Thus, we utilize the advanced design and build four versions of pyramid ViG models.
 The details are shown in Table~\ref{tab:pvig}.
+Note that we utilize the spatial reduction~\cite{pvt} in the first two stages to handle large number of nodes.

 \paragraph{Positional encoding.} In order to represent the position information of the nodes, we add a positional encoding vector to each node feature:

 where $\mathbf{e}_i\in\mathbb{R}^{D}$.
 The absolute positional encoding as described in Eq.~\ref{eq:abs-pos} is applied in both iostropic and pyramid architectures.
 For pyramid ViG, we further include relative positional encoding by following the advanced designs like Swin Transformer~\cite{swin}.
 For node $i$ and $j$, the relative positional distance between them is $\mathbf{e}_i^T\mathbf{e}_j$, which will be added into the feature distance for constructing the graph.